 OK friends, I’m a little too excited for this recipe, coconut mocha vegan macaroons.
 They are my new science project.
 A tasty, yummy, gluten-free vegan macaroons science project.
 You see, you might’ve noticed that I posted the aquafaba tutorial last weekend.
 If you didn’t, I highly recommend you check it out.
 It’s pretty nifty.

 That being said, once I started using Aquafaba, I couldn’t stop.
 They were so much I wanted to check out.
 Baking season is upon us, and I couldn’t wait to see if this egg white replacer would really work in certain recipes… hence the vegan macaroons and all that fluffy chickpea jazz.

-I have a lot of friends, and readers, but have a certain allergies or are on elimination diets.
+I have a lot of friends and readers who have certain allergies or are on elimination diets.
 Heck, I’m the same way.
 Sometimes I have to back off certain foods for a while and other times I’m A-OK.
 I think this is true for everybody.
 It really depends on our own unique needs, am I right?

 Madagascar Bourbon vanilla (cultivated on the Isle of Bourbon in Madagascar) is also a great vegan cooking extract to use rich desserts.
-Madagascar vanilla beans is made with highest quality and plump moist vanilla beans.
-Yes I said plump and beans in the same sentence.
+Madagascar vanilla beans are made with the highest quality and plump moist vanilla beans.
+Yes, I said plump and beans in the same sentence.
 But stay with me here…

 Now you’re going to combine that with melted dark chocolate or my magic shell and espresso.
 Like for reals,

-These vegan macaroons taste like a a toasted coconut dark chocolate vanilla latte.
+These vegan macaroons taste like a toasted coconut dark chocolate vanilla latte.